marielajennings/pushkin_workshop/README.md

 ## Testing The Front End

 Your are now ready to test your experiment locally.
-Once again, you need to install the dependencies in **front-end** as a global package.
+Once again, you need to install the dependencies in **front-end**.
 Here is how to do it:

 * Change the working directory to **front-end** (`cd front-end`) and run the following commands: